-The Bank settles bonds under English law and on a 'delivery versus payment' (DVP) basis, meaning cash and bond ownership are only exchanged simultaneously.
-While this enforces clearing at the agreed trade price, it does not prevent possible instances of 'delayed settlement' and consequently the 'presettlement risk' of a counterparty not proceeding with the trade and requiring the Bank to close out its position (at prevailing market rates).
+The Bank settles bonds under English law and on a 'delivery versus payment' (DVP) basis, which means that cash and bond ownership are only exchanged simultaneously.
+While this enforces clearing at the agreed trade price, it does not prevent possible instances of 'delayed settlement' and consequently the 'pre-settlement risk' of a counterparty not proceeding with the trade and thus requiring the Bank to close out its position (at prevailing market rates).